 Event We recommend that your homepage include:

-Informatio What (Name of your Edcamp)
+Information What (Name of your Edcamp)

-n Date and time (Start and end)
+Date and time (Start and end)

 Where (Map or directions)

-Link to Eventbrite registration page
+Link to Eventbrite or other registration pag e

 Contact information

-Edcamp Terms & Conditions, including Code of Conduct
+Edcamp Terms & Conditions, including Cod e of Conduct

 What is Edcamp?
 Feel free to embed video(s) about Edcamp, but make sure you answer the two most important questions for visitors to your site: What can people expect when they attend?
 Why are you bringing Edcamp to your community?
 Schedule for the Day A blank session board with the times can help participants get an idea of how the day will unfold.
 Organizers List the organizers as an initial step in building community.
 It helps participants know who to go to if they have questions and it recognizes and celebrates them for volunteering.
-Include a short bio along with a Twitter handle so that participants may connect and build their professional networks.
+Include a short bio along with social media handles so that participants may connect and build their professional networks.
 Sponsors A page for your sponsors is strongly recommended.
 The generosity of your sponsors helps you to fund your Edcamp and makes it the best event possible.
 You can provide links to their websites.
 Blog As your Edcamp approaches, adding blog posts are a great way to drive interest.
 Some Edcamps feature individuals who are planning to attend, while others post about current events in education that will spark discussions.
-Whatever you blog about, be sure to tweet the link and post on Facebook to drive traffic to your website!
+Whatever you blog about, be sure to post the link to social media to drive traffic to your website!